Birational Kleinian groups: Introduction

 \subsubsection{Definitions}

-According to Klein's 1872 Erlangen program a geometry is a space with a nice group of transformations.
+According to Klein's 1872 Erlangen program a geometry is a space with a group of transformations.
 One of the implementations of this idea is Ehresmann's notion of geometric structures (\cite{Ehr36}) which models a space locally on a geometry in the sense of Klein.
-In his Erlangen program, Klein conceived a geometry modeled upon birational transformations: \begin{displayquote}[{\cite{KleinG}, \cite{KleinE}{8.1}}] Of such a geometry of rational transformations as must result on the basis of the transformations of the first kind, only a beginning has so far been made... \end{displayquote} In this paper we study the group of birational transformations of a variety from Klein and Ehresmann's point of vue.
+In his Erlangen program, Klein conceived a geometry modeled upon birational transformations: \begin{displayquote}[{\cite{KleinG}, \cite{KleinE}{8.1}}] Of such a geometry of rational transformations as must result on the basis of the transformations of the first kind, only a beginning has so far been made... \end{displayquote} In this paper we study the group of birational transformations of a variety from Klein and Ehresmann's point of view.

-Let $Y$ be a smooth complex projective variety and $U\subset Y$ a connected open set in the usual topology.
+Let $Y$ be a smooth complex projective variety and $U\subset Y$ a connected open set in the usual topology of $Y$ considered as a smooth manifold.
 Let $\Gamma\subset \Bir (Y)$ be an \emph{infinite} group of birational transformations.
-We impose the following conditions on $\Gamma$: \begin{enumerate} \item the points of indeterminacy of $\Gamma$ are disjoint from $U$ and $\Gamma$ preserves $U$, in other words each element of $\Gamma$ induces a holomorphic diffeomorphism of $U$; \item the action of $\Gamma$ on $U$ is free, properly discontinuous and cocompact. \end{enumerate} Therefore $U$ is identified with an infinite Galois covering of the quotient compact complex manifold $X=U/\Gamma$ and $\Gamma$ is identified with the group of deck transformations.
+We impose the following conditions on $\Gamma$: \begin{enumerate} \item the points of indeterminacy of $\Gamma$ are disjoint from $U$ and $\Gamma$ preserves $U$, in other words each element of $\Gamma$ induces a biholomorphism of $U$; \item the action of $\Gamma$ on $U$ is free, properly discontinuous and cocompact. \end{enumerate} Therefore $U$ is identified with an infinite Galois covering of the quotient compact complex manifold $X=U/\Gamma$ and $\Gamma$ is identified with the group of deck transformations.
 We call the data $(Y,\Gamma,U,X)$ a \emph{birational kleinian group}.
 When the context is clear, we will just call $\Gamma$ a birational kleinian group.

 We say that two birational kleinian groups $(Y,\Gamma,U,X)$ and $(Y',\Gamma',U',X')$ are \emph{geometrically conjugate} if there exists a birational map $\varphi: Y\dashrightarrow Y'$ such that \begin{enumerate} \item $\phi$ is regular on $U$ and sends $U$ biholomorphically to $U'$; \item $\Gamma'=\varphi \Gamma \varphi^{-1}$. \end{enumerate} The corresponding quotient manifolds $X$ and $X'$ are isomorphic.
 If $(Y,\Gamma,U,X)$ is a birational kleinian group and if $\Gamma'$ is a finite index subgroup of $\Gamma$, then $(Y,\Gamma',U,X')$ is also a birational kleinian group where $X'$ is a finite unramified covering of $X$.